mxcube/mxcubecore/docs/source/dev/queue.md

 As with any queue entry in MXCuBE the "dynamic" queue entry also has to inherit `BaseQueueEntry` and be associated with a `QueueModel` object, for instance `DataCollection`.
 Using BaseQueueEntry and DataCollection making the "dynamic" queue entries behave as native queue entries.
 The big difference between the `dynamic` and the native queue entry lies in how the data model is defined and passed.
 The native queue entry uses a set of the classes defined in queue_model_objects, whereas the "dynamic" entries use a single `Pydantic` model.
 The excerpt from the example collection `test_collection.py` illustrates the similarities between the native and "dynamic" queue entries.

 ```
-# Using BaseQueueEntry and DataCollection making the "Dynmaic" queue entries behave as
+# Using BaseQueueEntry and DataCollection making the "Dynamic" queue entries behave as
 # native queue entries

 from mxcubecore.queue_entry.base_queue_entry import BaseQueueEntry, TaskPrerequisite